 You see some offices have treadmill desks among normal sit down desks.
 This gives the worker the choice of getting some exercise while they work or not.
 Getting people to think about their fitness and the fact that the company cares about their staff is a good thing.
 People are more likely to be productive and show up if the company they work for cares about their well being.

 If you have one at home you're a bit restricted.
 You either set them up for walking and working and you can't run on them.
 There is no console or hand rails and no sign of a safety key.
 Running is a fantastic way to get fit and lose more weight and you can't do it when there's a treadmill desk attached, you certainly can't work while running.
 You're moving up and down too much to focus on something.

 With many of the cheap treadmill desks we've seen you have no console or read out of your progress at all.
 There's nothing to tell you how long you've been walking and your distance.
 When I workout I like some stats to tell me how I'm doing during and afterward.
 Running is a natural exercise to do when you can walk briskly for a period of time.
 You evolve and exercise more intensively.

 Personally treadmill desks are something I probably wouldn't recommend for the home unless you can afford a normal treadmill as well.
 To cut out running as part of your health and fitness is too great a sacrifice in my opinion.
-For the office I think they're great and an employee would enjoy working if they can get fit at the same time.
-It does seem strange that in our modern age we combine work with exercise but if that's what you want to do then it's up to you.
+For the office I think they're great and an employee would enjoy working if they can get fit and lose weight at the same time.